-The purpose of this policy is to provide Council with a contemporary Investment Policy based on an assessment of risk within the legislative framework of the Statutory Bodies Financial Arrangements Act 1982.
-This includes:

-- Investing Council funds not immediately required for financial commitments. - b) Maximising earnings from authorised investments after assessing counterparty, market, and liquidity risks. - c) Actively managing the net debt position with core surplus funds. - d) Ensuring appropriate records are kept and adequate internal controls are in place to safeguard public funds.
+- 1.1 The purpose of this Policy is to provide Council with investment guidelines based on an assessment of risk within the legislative framework of the Statutory Bodies Financial Arrangements Act 1982.
+This includes: - a) Investing Council funds not immediately required for financial commitments. - b) Maximising earnings from authorised investments after assessing counterparty, market, and liquidity risks. - c) Actively managing the net debt position with core surplus funds. - d) Ensuring appropriate records are kept and adequate internal controls are in place to safeguard public funds.

-The Policy applies to the investment of surplus funds held by Council in accordance with Category One (1) Investment power under Part 6 of the Statutory Bodies Financial Arrangements Act 1982 and section 7 of the Statutory Bodies Financial Arrangements Regulation 2019.
+The Policy applies to the investment of surplus funds held by Council in accordance with Category One (1) Investment power under Part 6 of the Statutory Bodies Financial Arrangements Act 1982 (SBFAA) and section 7 of the Statutory Bodies Financial Arrangements Regulation 2019 (SBFAR).